-In my previous post I talked about the Rabblers trip to the amazing Red Mountain AVA in Eastern Washington.
+In my previous post, I talked about the Winerabblers trip to the amazing Red Mountain AVA in Eastern Washington.
 We explored the area and met some great people and truly talented winemakers.
 I talked about the place and the wineries but what, you may ask, about the dang wines?
 Well, hang on, I’ll get there.
-In this post I want to touch on a few wines I personally purchased (some of the many that weighed down the RabblerWagon on our way back to Portland.)
+In this post, I want to touch on a few wines I personally purchased (some of the many that weighed down the RabblerWagon on our way back to Portland.)

-One of our days of tasting took us to Frichette Winery, Cooper: A Red Mountain Winery (more on them in the next post), Hedges Family Estate and Hightower Cellars.
+One of our days of tasting took us to Frichette Winery, Cooper: A Red Mountain Winery, Hedges Family Estate and Hightower Cellars.
 Here is a rundown of a few wines that stood out to me.

-Frichette Winery is a new on the mountain and in a brief period of time they have developed a great reputation.
-One of the things the Rabblers do when tasting in a new area is ask the tasting room folks we meet where they like to go tasting.
+Frichette Winery is new on the mountain and in a brief period of time, they have developed a great reputation.
+One of the things the Rabblers do when tasting in a new area is asking the tasting room folks we meet where they like to go tasting.
 Everyone on Red Mountain told us to visit Frichette Winery and boy are were glad we did.

 My personal favorite was their 2012 Columbia Valley Semillon.
 Light, crisp, nice acidity with a lovely fragrant nose and a pleasant tartness.
 I’m looking forward to having this with a big turkey burger on my patio in the summer.

-At Hedges Family Estate, the Rosés and Chardonnays from their Independent Producer label where two standouts that found a home in our wine fridge.
+At Hedges Family Estate, the Rosés and Chardonnays from their Independent Producer label were two standouts that found a home in our wine fridge.
 I like Chardonnays but usually find Pinot blanc and gris a bit more interesting.
-The 2012 Independent Producers Chardonnay was of a rare breed, something different: vibrant, crisp fruit, a mid palate that burst with citrus and passion fruit and had a clean finish.
+The 2012 Independent Producers Chardonnay was of a rare breed, something different: vibrant, crisp fruit, a mid-palate that burst with citrus and passion fruit and had a clean finish.

 Beautiful color in the glass, this fragrant yet bright wine is delicious.
 A bit more body than a Pinot rosé but still dry (just how I like it) with a slightly candied strawberry flavor that gives the finish a nice zing.
 I had this wine with turkey on Thanksgiving and it was a seamless match.
 Worked nicely with the Marionberry pie we had for dessert as well.